Immigration Papers: Your Proof of Immigration Status

 Documentation for U.S. Employment

-All employers, regardless of size, must complete a Form I-9 upon hiring a new employee to work in the United States.
+As a result, all employers, regardless of size, must complete a Form I-9 upon hiring a new employee to work in the United States.
 Re-verification of eligibility for employment in the United States may also be required under certain circumstances.

 To verify identity and prove employment authorization, foreign nationals may use a variety of documents.
 Employees can show a List A Document that proves identity and employment authorization.
 Alternatively, employees can show a List B Document to prove identity and a List C Document to prove employment authorization.